Bangkok beaches are closer than you may realise.

 Even within 75 km of Bangkok the beaches are actually not that great, as these beaches around Bangkok are mainly coarse sand with shells and the sea is not at all clear.

-If you don't want to swim, these beaches are great just to sit on and relax and eat some great seafood.
+If you don't want to swim, these beaches are great just to sit on and relax and eat some great seafood and enjoy the sea breeze that comes off the Gulf of Thailand.

 Year round, but particularly after the rainy season, the water coming from the Chao Phraya River carries a lot of suspended sediment and it is this sediment that makes the water cloudy.

 I don’t know about you but I always like to swim in clear water, as it looks cleaner and indeed it is cleaner.
-Along with looking cleaner there is much less chance of getting strange ear infections.
+Along with looking cleaner there is much less chance of getting strange ear infections or other irritations.

-But you know as you get further away from the city of Bangkok, the sand quality starts to improve and the clarity of the water vastly improves.
+But you know as you get further away from the city of Bangkok, the sand quality starts to improve and the clarity of the water also vastly improves.
+So if you want to swim then it is worth the journey.

 At Bang Saen there is a large promenade and the beach area is set out with umbrellas and tables.